You performed a search for: Areas of Interest: Social Interaction

 will be times when participants need to freely express and share their feelings, even

-• Remind the group that the symptoms, treatment, and progression of Parkinson’s
+if their tone seems negative. - Remind the group that the symptoms, treatment, and progression of Parkinson’s

-are unique to each person, so others’ experiences may be different from one’s own.
+are unique to each person, so others’ experiences may be different from one’s own. - Strive to present information and encourage discussion that is honest while at the

-• Remind participants to adopt a “consumers beware” approach to any information
+same time promotes a feeling of optimism. - Remind participants to adopt a “consumers beware” approach to any information

 shared in the group and do their own research or speak with a medical professional